 Because of the open window, clean air will exit and unfiltered outside air will enter.
 When this happens there’s a good chance you’ll be tempted to turn up the fan speed and let the device run for more hours than you normally would.

-While it’s not a huge amount of electricity to be consumed (most of today’s No products found. one consume 10 watts or less) it can add up over time and is unnecessary.
+While it’s not a huge amount of electricity to be consumed (most of today’s small & efficient models like this one one consume 10 watts or less) it can add up over time and is unnecessary.

 Less effectiveness = you notice the air isn’t clean = you use your purifier more.
 That adds up to more money wasted!